SymbioticLab/FedScale/README.md

 FedScale Runtime is an scalable and extensible deployment as well as evaluation platform to simplify and standardize FL experimental setup and model evaluation.
 It evolved from our prior system, Oort [Oort project](https://github.com/SymbioticLab/Oort), which has been shown to scale well and can emulate FL training of thousands of clients in each round.

-Please go to `./core` directory and follow the FAR [README](./fedscale/core/README.md) to set up FL training scripts.
+Please go to `./core` directory and follow the [README](./fedscale/core/README.md) to set up FL training scripts.

 ## Repo Structure